Ferdinand99/Sylo---Simple-multifunctional-Discord-Bot/README.md

 # ⚙️ SYLO - A Multi-Functional Discord Bot

-> A modern, modular Discord bot built with `discord.js`, offering moderation, ticketing, reaction roles, sticky messages, and utility commands — all in one streamlined package.
+> A modern, modular Discord bot built with `discord.js`, offering moderation, ticketing, reaction roles, sticky messages, and utility commands — now with a web dashboard for configuration and embed management.

 ---